-1.2.1 The key function of a SHLAA is to:

-Identify sites with potential for housing;

-Assess their potential for housing; and

-Assess when they are likely to be developed.

-- 1.2.2 A two stage suitability assessment was undertaken to firstly determine the reasonable alternatives to be considered and secondly to identify the sites which have the most potential for development. - 1.2.3 This SHLAA provides a comprehensive evidence base for York's Local Plan concerning the suitability, availability and achievability of potential housing land.
+- 1.2.1 The key function of a SHLAA is to: - Identify sites with potential for housing; - Assess their potential for housing; and - Assess when they are likely to be developed. - 1.2.2 A two stage suitability assessment was undertaken to firstly determine the reasonable alternatives to be considered and secondly to identify the sites which have the most potential for development. - 1.2.3 This SHLAA provides a comprehensive evidence base for York's Local Plan concerning the suitability, availability and achievability of potential housing land.
 It identifies potential housing land, and provides a detailed assessment of it, but does not make decisions about which sites should be developed.
 Instead the SHLAA will be used to support decision making about future land allocations and does not pre-judge the strategic approach that the York Local Plan will take.
 It is for the development plan itself to determine which of the sites are most suitable for allocation.
-It should also be noted that the information provided in this document is not binding on any future recommendation that may be made by the Council through the planning process.

-- 1.2.4 The results from this report have been used to inform the Local Plan process and identify potential allocations. - 1.2.5 The following report outlines the planning context, details the chosen methodology and demonstrates the Council's potential housing supply.
+It should also be noted that the information provided in this document is not binding on any future recommendation that may be made by the Council through the planning process. - 1.2.4 The results from this report have been used to inform the Local Plan process and identify potential allocations.
+Further information on the decision for determining sites should be viewed in the reports as set out in Section 2.2 and the Sustainability Appraisal (2018). - 1.2.5 The following report outlines the planning context, details the chosen methodology and demonstrates the Council's potential housing supply.